BenMacKenzie/mlops-bundles-demo/mlops-bundles-demo/databricks-resources/README.md

 ### Environment config based variables
 The `${bundle.environment}` will be replaced by the environment config name during the bundle deployment.
 For example, during the deployment of a `test` environment config, the job name will be
-`test-gh-mlops-stack-dab-batch-inference-job`.
+`test-mlops-bundles-demo-batch-inference-job`.
 During the deployment of the `staging` environment config, the job name will be
-`staging-gh-mlops-stack-dab-batch-inference-job`.
+`staging-mlops-bundles-demo-batch-inference-job`.

 To use different values based on different environment, you can use bundle variables based on the given environment, for example,